divijsingla/jetskii-blogs/src/blogs/05_basis.md

 They act with intensity, but without attachment.
 They fail, but they don’t crumble.
 They succeed, but they don’t lose themselves.
 Because for them, the act itself is the reward.

 When love or passion is pure, it doesn’t create conflict, it ends it.
-You stop asking, “Should I keep going?” and start feeling, “I can’t not do this.”
+You stop asking, “Should I keep going?" and start feeling, “I can’t not do this".
 That’s Nirvikalp.
 That’s freedom from the inner tug of options.

 Love the process.

 ## Framework

 Eliminating choices is a big task but will always be followed if you completely internalise and face the root cause of the choices you feel.
-It feels tricky if can’t even clearly list down the choices our mind has made, let alone try to eliminate them.
+It feels tricky if one can’t even clearly list down the choices their mind has made, let alone try to eliminate them.
 It requires immense focus and that's why ordinary people stay mediocre and conflicted.